 The move provides clarity to businesses following Obama’s announcement in May that he would ease sanctions against Myanmar after President Thein Sein freed political prisoners, allowed greater media freedom and held peace talks with rebels.
 Coca- Cola Co.
-(KO) said last month it would return to Myanmar for the first time in 60 years once the licenses are issued, while Kevin Thieneman, president of Caterpillar Asia, will co-lead a U.S. business trip to the country next month.
+(KO:US) said last month it would return to Myanmar for the first time in 60 years once the licenses are issued, while Kevin Thieneman, president of Caterpillar Asia, will co-lead a U.S. business trip to the country next month.

 Thein Sein plans to join a business forum with U.S. Secretary of State Hillary Clinton and executives from the 10- member Association of Southeast Asian Nations tomorrow in Siem Reap, Cambodia, according to an official who wasn’t authorized to speak on the record.
 Thai Prime Minister Yingluck Shinawatra will also join the event.

 Myanmar dismantled a fixed exchange rate in April and parliamentarians are revamping laws to attract investors to the country of 64 million people.
 The nation’s per capita gross domestic product is less than 10 percent that of neighboring Thailand, according to International Monetary Fund estimates.

 “There’s an influx of interested people but still we don’t have the influx of investment coming,” Kan Zaw, Myanmar’s deputy minister of National Planning and Economic Development, said in an interview in Hong Kong yesterday.
 “One thing the investors are waiting for is the new foreign investment law.”